-From here, it will be possible to define several fields for each object just by using small scripts (after having clicked on the 'Add...' button of the Field menu).
+From here, you can define several fields for each object just by using small scripts (after having clicked on the 'Add...' button of the Field menu).
 For example in the example above, you can see how we have defined 40 fields for the object 'Spectrum', such as 'Peaks1D', 'Peaks2d', 'Multiplets1D, 'Title', etc. You can also get the information of the Database (showed in the picture above) just by following the menu 'Database/Database Info'

-Of course it will be also possible to add new items, edit the existing ones or delete them, just by using the corresponding buttons.
+You can add new items, edit the existing ones or delete them by using the applicable buttons.